se-edu/learningresources/contents/swift/welcome-to-swift.md

 barcode1.printCode() // prints "QR code: foo."
 barcode2.printCode() // prints "QR code: bar."
 ```

-Do note that every `switch` statement must be exhaustive; all possible values must be matched by one of the `switch` cases.
-Otherwise, you have to define a `default` case to handle any values that are unmatched.
-Also, notice that no `break` statement is required in between each `switch` case as Swift does not support implicit fallthrough.
-Take a look at [Swift's documentation on Control Flow](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ControlFlow.html) to find out more.

 Also, enums with associated values is not supported in languages such as [Java](https://stackoverflow.com/questions/30044334/how-can-i-create-a-java-enum-with-associated-values-like-swift-enum), and using a workaround to implement enums with associated values results in code verbosity.
 Take a look at [Swift's documentation on Enums](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html) for more information about enums.